 Fast forward a few more years to a time where most kids can build some of the most visually stimulating and satisfying websites out there from the comfort of their mom’s basement, and now we’ve run into a real problem.

 Today, thanks to the ease of website creation, thousands of “companies” are popping up on the web, and they all look like million dollar companies.
 Yet as many are finding out, those websites are simply NOT working.
 And business owners are left scratching their heads.

-Why is it that a website that looks fantastic not drum up traffic by the bucket loads?
+Why is it that a website that looks fantastic doesn’t drum up traffic by the bucket loads?

-The fact is that most website out there don’t have a real business behind them, they simply have a website that talks about a some mythical business that, unfortunately, doesn’t seem to exist anywhere except in the mind of it’s creator.
+The fact is that most websites out there don’t have a real business behind them, they simply have a website that talks about some mythical business that, unfortunately, doesn’t seem to exist anywhere except in the mind of its creator.

 Unfortunately, this has jaded us all, and websites have lost their pull, their attraction and worse, their credibility.

 Many web designers will have you believe that a beautiful website will lead to sales and riches, but the truth is that some of the ugliest websites out there make a killing, while state of the art sites are rarely visited and couldn’t sell water in the desert.

 So why is this happening?
 Why is your website dying, not pulling, not converting, or worse, completely dead?